MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/working-with-qubits.md

 Using the `Measure` operation, which is a built-in intrinsic non-unitary operation, we can extract classical information from an object of type `Qubit` and assign a classical value as a result, which has a reserved type `Result`, indicating that the result is no longer a quantum state.
 The input to `Measure` is a Pauli axis on the Bloch sphere, represented by a value of type `Pauli` (for instance `PauliX`) and an value of type `Qubit`.

-A simple example is the following operation, which allocates one qubit in the $\ket{0}$ state, then applies a Hadamard operation `H` to it and measures the result in the `PauliZ` basis.
+A simple example is the following operation, which allocates one qubit in the :::no-loc text="$\ket{0}$"::: state, then applies a Hadamard operation `H` to it and measures the result in the `PauliZ` basis.

 ```qsharp
 operation MeasureOneQubit() : Result {